• Latest

 • The skeleton of an ichthyosaur, a 195-million-year-old sea reptile, is on exhibit and perfectly preserved that its final meal’s fish bones and scales can still be seen inside its ribcage.

-• A stunning exhibition of five skeletons, including that of a killer whale, a beluga whale, and a bottlenose dolphin, is suspended from the ceiling.
+• A stunning exhibition of five skeletons, including a killer whale, a beluga whale, and a bottlenose dolphin, is suspended from the ceiling.

 • Trilobite Wall, Skeleton Parade in the main hall, and skeletons of plesiosaurs are some of the many treasures in the museum.